marcelomatus/openhab-addons-gilda/bundles/org.openhab.binding.ferroamp/README.md

 The Ferroamp binding is compatible with EnergyHub Wall and EnergyHub XL, and use connection to your local EnergyHub via LAN or similar.
 Data and commands are received/sent using MQTT where the user connects to the MQTT broker residing on the EnergyHub.

-Contact Ferroamp support to enable MQTT in the EnergyHub and to get Username and Password:
+Contact Ferroamp support to enable MQTT in the EnergyHub and to get the Username and Password:

 https://ferroamp.com/om-ferroamp/